jmhale15/nfl-picks/guide_admin.md

 # NFL Picks System - Admin Guide

 ## Overview
-You've built a complete automated NFL picks system!
+I've built a complete automated NFL picks system.
 This guide covers how to run and maintain it throughout the season.

 ## Weekly Workflow